 One of the most important ways that the Vignette Club fulfills its mission statement is to produce the Miss Shelby County Pageant.
 The Miss Shelby County Pageant is affiliated with the Miss Alabama and Miss America Pageants which have awarded over 45 million dollars in scholarships since its inception.
-Young women between the ages of 17 and 24 from all areas of Shelby County are eligible to compete for the title of Miss Shelby County, who will then compete in the Miss Alabama Pageant.
+Young women between the ages of 17 and 24 from all areas of the state of Alabama are eligible to compete for the title of Miss Shelby County, who will then compete in the Miss Alabama Pageant.
 Each participate must have a platform which displays her interest in improving some facet of life.
 She must adhere to the Miss America rules as well as possess high morals, talent, leadership, and educational goals.
 Three of our former Miss Shelby County winners have gone to become Miss Alabama, Amie Beth Dickinson Shaver, Deidre Downs Gunn, and Liz Cochran.
 Deidre Downs Gunn, who was Miss Shelby County 2000 and Miss Alabama 2004, went on to become Miss America in 2005.
+Hayley Barber Miss Shelby County 2016 won the title of Miss Alabama 2017.

 Since 1987, the Vignette Club has been a part of the Miss Shelby Pageant to provide scholarships to deserving young women of Shelby County and to provide funds to support local community needs.
 The members secure local business sponsorships to sponsor the pageant and solicit scholarship donors to benefit the winners.
 In the last three years almost $36,000 in scholarship money, tuition, and gifts has been awarded to the Miss Shelby County winners.
 Miss Shelby County represents the people of Shelby County as an ambassador who attends parades, speaks at civic clubs, and visit local schools to promote civic duty and positive community influence.